Fairstead, Essex

 Fairstead is a village and civil parish in the Braintree district of Essex, England.
 Whilst isolated in a community of farming hamlets, the parish of Fairstead has close connections with Great Leighs and is 9.8 miles (15.8 km) from Chelmsford, Essex's county town.
+The parish includes the hamlets of Fuller Street and Rank's Green.
+At the 2021 census the parish had a population of 203.

-The parish encompasses the hamlets of Fuller Street and Rank's Green.
-Fairstead, including Faulkbourne, had a population of 290 according to the 2011 census.
 In the 1870s, Fairstead was described as being: